-Okay, Angelenos, it's time to come clean.
-We know museums in Los Angeles are pretty spread out, and it’s always soooo nice outside, and sometimes it’s just hard to choose indoor attractions in Los Angeles or dino bones at the Natural History Museum over a 75-and-sunny day at the beach.
+We know museums in Los Angeles are pretty spread out and it’s always so nice outside; sometimes it’s just hard to choose indoor attractions in Los Angeles or dino bones at the Natural History Museum over a 75-and-sunny day at the beach.
 Except, you really should, because the caliber of museums here rivals that of Chicago, Washington D.C. and New York—without a doubt.
-To get you started (or to continue your education) we’ve narrowed down LA's long roster of museums to the essentials.
+To get you started (or to continue your education) we’ve narrowed down L.A.’s long roster of museums to the essentials.
 Locals, consider this your must-see list (and if you’ve already visited them all, check out these great off-the-beaten-path museums).
 No short-on-cash excuses either—many of these are free museums and all of them offer free admission on select days.
-Visitors, whether you’ll be in LA for a couple of days or longer, make sure you hit at least a few of these.
+Visitors, whether you’ll be in L.A. for a couple of days or longer, make sure you hit at least a few of these.

 The bequest of entrepreneur Henry E. Huntington is now one of the most enjoyable attractions in the Los Angeles region.
-It’s also not a destination that you should attempt to explore in full during a single day: between the art, the library holdings and the spreadeagled outdoor spaces, there’s plenty to see, and most of it is best enjoyed at lingering leisure rather than as part of a mad day-long dash.
-From a Gutenberg Bible to an exquisitely landscaped Japanese garden, nearly every inch of the estate’s ever-growing grounds and collection is essential.
+It’s also a destination that demands an entire day should you attempt to explore it in full: Between the art, the library holdings and the spreadeagled outdoor spaces, there’s plenty to see, and most of it is best enjoyed at lingering leisure rather than as part of a mad day-long dash.
+From a Gutenberg Bible to an exquisitely landscaped Japanese garden, nearly every inch of the estate’s grounds and collection is essential.

-The NHM’s original Beaux Arts structure was the first museum building in LA, opening in 1913 with Exposition Park itself.
-The new Otis Booth Pavilion welcomes visitors into the museum with a six-story glass entrance featuring a stunning, 63-foot-long fin whale skeleton.
-Twelve new galleries and five exhibits have opened since the museum's 2013 renovation, including "Becoming L.A.: Stories of Nature and Culture,” which examines the Los Angeles region’s history from Native Americans to the present day.
-Other highlights include the Gem & Mineral hall, spectacularly presented dinosaur and mammal fossils, and the Nature Gardens, a 3.5-acre urban wilderness.
+The NHM’s original Beaux Arts structure was the first museum building in L.A., opening in 1913 with Exposition Park itself.
+The more recent Otis Booth Pavilion welcomes visitors into the museum with a six-story glass entrance featuring a stunning, 63-foot-long fin whale skeleton.
+Highlights include the gem and mineral hall, spectacularly presented dinosaur and mammal fossils, the 3.5-acre urban nature gardens and “Becoming L.A.: Stories of Nature and Culture,” which examines the Los Angeles region’s history from Native Americans to the present day

-This photography-only privately funded space in the middle of Century City takes an innovative approach to displaying digital and print works.
+This photography-only space in the middle of Century City takes an innovative approach to displaying digital and print works.
 Exhibitions at the Annenberg often incorporate videos, lectures and/or music.
-The free admission and $1 parking help attract a younger crowd to the otherwise more corporate neighborhood.
+The free admission helps attract a younger crowd to the otherwise more corporate neighborhood.
 (It’s housed adjacent to the intentionally intimidating CAA offices.)
 From the titillating works of Helmut Newton to a gorgeous 125-year retrospective of National Geographic photography, engaging and specific exhibitions are the Annenberg Space’s signature.

 Industrialist Armand Hammer founded this museum in 1990, primarily to house his own collection, and it opened just three weeks before he died.
-Now, under the ownership of UCLA, the Hammer stages fascinating shows of modern art, photography and design, from video installations to American comic art.
-The shows are supplemented by the Hammer’s public events calendar (arguably one of the best in the city)—chock full of free lectures and talks, concerts, films and screenings, performances, parties and more.
-And, as if this museum couldn't get any more friendly to the public, the Hammer now offers free admission every day.
+Now, the free, UCLA partner institution stages fascinating shows of modern art, photography and design, often with an epmhasis on local artists.
+The shows are supplemented by the Hammer’s public events calendar (arguably one of the best in the city), chock full of free lectures, concerts and screenings.